facundoolano/feedi/README.md

 3. You can create new users by running `make user-add EMAIL=some@email.address`.
 The command will prompt for a password.

 Note that there's no open user registration functionality exposed to the front end, but it should be straightforward to add it if you need it.
 Check the [auth module](https://github.com/facundoolano/feedi/blob/HEAD/feedi/auth.py) and the [flask-login documentation](https://flask-login.readthedocs.io/en/latest/) for details.

+### Running with Docker

+Get the image from github packages:

+    TODO

+Create a volume for persisting the db data:

+    TODO

+Run in development mode:

+    TODO

+Load some default feeds:

+    TODO

+Run in production mode with authentication enabled:

+    TODO

 ### Non-local setup
 You can refer to the [Flask documentation](https://flask.palletsprojects.com/en/2.1.x/deploying/) for a instructions on how to deploy feedi to a non-local environment.
 The [setup script](./setup_server.sh) included in the repository shows an example setup for a Debian server.
 You can run it remotely with ssh like `make prod-install SSH=user@server`.